A Cultural Experience at Somerset House

 Did you know?
 (4 Interesting Facts)

-2. Before work on the Victoria Embankment started in 1865, boats could get into Somerset House straight from the Thames through what’s known as the Great Arch.
-The Great Arch Hall, as it’s known now, has a basement which still houses a royal barge.
+- Before work on the Victoria Embankment started in 1865, boats could get into Somerset House straight from the Thames through what’s known as the Great Arch.
+The Great Arch Hall, as it’s known now, has a basement that still houses a royal barge.

 History

-• 1553: A 20-year-old Princess Elizabeth moves in and then moves out in 1558 when she’s crowned as Queen Elizabeth I.
+- 1553: A 20-year-old Princess Elizabeth moves in and then moves out in 1558 when she’s crowned Queen Elizabeth I.

-• 1603: Anne of Denmark (James I’s wife) moves into Somerset House and it becomes Denmark House in her honour.
+- 1603: Anne of Denmark (James I’s wife) moves into Somerset House and it becomes Denmark House in her honor.

-• 1685: King Charles II dies and his wife Catherine of Braganza moves into Denmark House.
-She leaves the palace in 1693 and was the last royal to live there.
+- 1685: King Charles II dies and his wife Catherine of Braganza moves into Denmark House.
+She left the palace in 1693 and was the last royal to live there.

 Facilities and accessibility